m-rzb/screen-recorder-for-steamdeck/README.md

-# Simple Screen Recorder for Steam Deck
+# Simple Screen Recorder for Steam Deck (Game Mode only)
-Screen Recorder for Steam deck, using a simple script around the Recapture Plugin from Crankshaft project.
+Screen recorder for Steam deck in Game Mode, using a basic, quick and dirty script around the Recapture Plugin from Crankshaft project.

 Using [Avery's Recapture binary and libs](https://git.sr.ht/~avery/recapture)

 Big thanks to the Crankshaft project!

-**Note:** Installing Crankshaft is not required.

-**Note:** The script will download the Recapture binary and the libraries from Avery's Recapture archive.
-In addition, for screen recording to work in Desktop Mode the libgstximagesrc.so will be downloaded from the steamos extra repo.
-I do not maintain those repos and libraries!
-If the URLs to those repos change or the archives are removed, the script will not function.

 ## Why?